D-Cumming/electrode-innovation-group.github.io/_projects/yses.md

     </div>
 </div>
 <div class="caption">
  Image of the circumstellar disk around Wray 15-788.
 Two rings are visible with a shadowed gap between them.
-An inner disk casts a shodown on the outer disk, hiding the rest of the circumstellar disks from view. <A href="https://home.strw.leidenuniv.nl/~kenworthy/papers/2019A&A...624A..87B.pdf">Bohn et al. (2019) A&A, 64, 87</a>.
+An inner disk casts a shodown on the outer disk, hiding the rest of the circumstellar disks from view {% cite 2019A&A...624A..87B %}.
 </div>